fbpx

 Rialto Market and Bridge

 You cannot visit Venice without checking out the Rialto Bridge!
-As long as you keep a tight grip on their hand, it’s one of the top things to do in Venice with kids too.
+As long as you keep a tight grip on their hand, it’s one of the top things to do in Venice with kids, too.

-Image of a family posing in front of the Rialto Bridge for a Venice photography session
+25 Family-Friendly Things to Do in Venice with Kids: Image of a family posing in front of the Rialto Bridge for a Venice photography session

 Head to the Rialto Bridge early in the morning to avoid the crowds!
 Photo credit: Marta with Flytographer

-The Rialto Market has lots of clothing and food stalls that will pique your children’s curiosity.
 Since the Rialto Bridge crosses the Grand Canal, you can get great family photos from here.

 Peggy Guggenheim Museum